FujiwaraTakuya/Fujis-Endosoma/Endosoma/Pokemon TD6 Moves.md

 - Expanding Force - The user expulses their psychic power at a target within line-of-sight with a Standard Test, dealing 4 Magic damage; when Psychic Terrain is active, the damage of this Move is doubled, and can damage all enemies within the Terrain.

-- Extrasensory - The user unleashes an unseeable power upon a Target within 30ft, dealing 4 Magic Damage; if the attack hits, the Target must roll a Disadvantage Test or suffer Flinching.
+- Extrasensory - The user unleashes an unseeable power upon a Target within 30ft with a Standard Test, dealing 4 Magic Damage; if the attack hits, the Target must roll a Disadvantage Test or suffer Flinching.

 - Glitzy Glow - The user bombards a Target telekinetic force within 30ft with a Standard Test, dealing 4 Magic Damage; after this Move, a wall of light is summoned akin to the Move Light Screen on all allied Pokemon for 5 Rounds.